(This article may or may not contain affiliate links. What does that mean?)

-The Disney Aulani resort, designed by Imaginarium executive, Joe Rohde, is divided into two parts, I learned all this and more on a tour available to visitors.
+Disney’s Aulani resort was designed by Walt Disney Imagineers and specifically, Imaginarium executive, Joe Rohde.
+It is divided into two parts, I learned a tour available to all visitors.
 One side of the resort devotes its art and decorations to honor the males of its ancient society and the other pays tribute to the females.
 On the female side, goddess Pele´ dances with her disciples in a framed fresco, on the other, warriors head off into battle.
 This theme, we found, extended into the rooms as well.

-Although we did glimpse our favorite Disney characters strutting around palm-tree lined paths in beach attire, the resort makes every attempt to stay true to Hawaiian life.
+Although we did glimpse our favorite Disney theme parks characters strutting around palm-tree-lined paths in beach attire (Mickey Mouse stopped by to give the boys a hug and a high-five), the resort makes every attempt to stay true to Hawaiian culture.

-A celebration of that culture is everywhere, including the kid’s club, which is aptly named Aunty’s Beach House.
+A celebration of that culture is everywhere, from the hotel rooms to the kid’s club, which is aptly named Aunty’s Beach House.
 Islanders believe that even if a person is not of your bloodline, they are still your ohana, your family.

 Because of that kinship mentality, adults are referred to as Aunty or Uncle by keiko, the children.
-The Aunties and Uncles at the Beach House extended that hospitality to my boys, ages 7 and 9, throughout our stay.
+The Aunties and Uncles at the Beach House extended that hospitality to all the little people, including my boys, ages 7 and 9, throughout our stay.
 Our boys proclaimed it was the best kid’s club they’d ever visited.

 The first time we tried it, the four of us trudged up the stairs with our double rafts and plopped them into the top of the platforms.
 My husband and I got in one raft, our backs to the boys, who were in another.
 We waited for the green light to signal the time to push off, plunging us into the dark abyss.